Oil dips on possible easing of tight supply, China woes hurt demand outlook

 By Muyu Xu

-SINGAPORE, Aug 22 (Reuters) - Oil edged lower on Tuesday as the market waited to see if Iraqi oil exports resume, which could ease the supply tightness caused by the OPEC+ cut, while a faltering Chinese economy continued to undercut the global demand outlook.
+SINGAPORE, Aug 22 (Reuters) - Oil edged lower on Tuesday as the market waited to see if Iraqi exports through the Ceyhan oil terminal would resume, which could ease the supply tightness caused by the OPEC+ cut, while a faltering Chinese economy weighed on the outlook for demand.

-Brent crude LCOc1 was down 8 cents at $84.38 a barrel and U.S. West Texas Intermediate crude CLc1 was trading 7 cents lower at $80.65 a barrel at 0241 GMT.
-WTI's contract with September expiry CLc2 slipped 8 cents at $80.04 a barrel.
+Brent crude LCOc1 was down 11 cents at $84.35 a barrel by 0651 GMT, while the more active U.S. West Texas Intermediate October contract CLc2 slipped 10 cents to $80.02 a barrel.

+The front-month WTI contract that expires in September CLc1 was up 17 cents at 80.89 a barrel.

-"Crude oil struggled to keep its head above water on signs of supply tightness easing," said Brian Martin and Daniel Hynes, analysts from ANZ Bank in a note to clients.
+"Crude oil struggled to keep its head above water on signs of supply tightness easing," Brian Martin and Daniel Hynes, analysts from ANZ Bank, said in a note to clients.

 Iraq's oil minister Hayan Abdel-Ghani arrived in the Turkish capital Ankara to discuss several issues including the resumption of oil exports through the Ceyhan oil terminal, a source in the minister's office told Reuters on Monday.